Rakesh9100/CSE-C-Codes/README.md

 # CSE-C-Codes

 This repository contains the codes of CSE that covers the basic programs which are coded in C Language and some programmes on Raptor.
-I have used Online compiler Ideone.com to code most of the programs.
+I have used Online Compiler ```Ideone.com``` to code most of the programs.

-You can view the most programs under the File ```C Programmes of CSE```
+You can view the most codes under the File ```C Programmes of CSE.txt``` which are coded in Online Compiler.

 All codes are well written with easily understandable format.